What do you want to do?

 Wondering how you can make it work for yourself too?
 If you invest a sum of ₹5,000 a month at an average return of 10% p.a.
 In just a span of 10 years, you could accumulate about ₹10 lakh.
 And in 20 years, that amount could grow to nearly ₹38 lakh.
 That’s compounding at work!

-Long-term investments are best for big goals such as retirement, your child’s education or buying a home.
+Long term investment plans are best for big goals such as retirement, your child’s education or buying a home.
 Popular financial options are PPF, ULIPs, equity mutual funds and certain endowment policies.Before you begin, examine your risk appetite level and line up your investments with your goals.
 The correct long-term plan today can secure your tomorrow.

-The Difference Between Savings and Investment
+What is the Difference Between Savings and Investment

 Think of savings and investment as two sides of the same coin.
 Both are very important.But they serve distinct purposes in your financial journey.